 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2016-2017 academic year (see the next item below), use the 2016-2017 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2018-2019 academic year (see the next item below), use the 2018-2019 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

+H1 2019-2020 2018-2019

+estimated final

-H1 2017-2018 estimated 2016-2017 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+H1 Indicate the academic year for which data are reported for items H1,

+H2, H2A, and H6 below:

-H3 Which needs-analysis methodology does your institution use in awarding institutional aid?
+H3 Which needs-analysis methodology does your institution use in awardir ng institutional aid' ?

-- H3 Federal methodology (FM)
+H3 Federal methodology (FM)

-- H3 Institutional methodology (IM)
+H3 Institutional methodology (IM)

-- H3 Both FM and IM
+H3 Both FM and IM

+•

+H1 Need-based \$ Non-need-

-H1 Need-based \$ (Include non-need- based aid used to meet need.)
+H1 Need-based \$ (Include non-need-based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

 H1 Scholarships/Grants

 H1 Federal

 H1 State (i.e., all states, not only the state in which your institution is located)

 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

 H1 Total Scholarships/Grants \$0 \$0

 H1 Self-Help

 H1 Student loans from all sources (excluding parent loans)

 H1 Federal Work-Study

 H1 State and other (e.g., institutional) work-study/employment (Note:

-Excludes Federal Work-Study captured above.)
+Excludes Federal Work-Study captured above.) -

 H1 Total Self-Help \$0 \$0

-H1 Other •
+H1 Other

 H1 Parent Loans

 H1 Tuition Waivers

 Reporting is optional.
 Report tuition waivers in this row if you choose

 to report them.
 Do not report tuition waivers elsewhere.

-H1 Athletic Awards
+H1 Athletic Awards 1

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-H2 First-time Full-time Less Than Full-time Undergraduate Full-time Freshmen (Incl.
+H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
 Fresh.)
-Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2016 cohort) H2 b) Number of students in line a who applied for need- based financial aid H2 c) Number of students in line b who were determined to have financial need
+Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2018 cohort) H2 b) Number of students in line a who applied for need-based financial aid H2 c) Number of students in line b who were determined to have financial need